Karogs

-Karogs (Latvian: The flag) was a monthly literary magazine which was published in Latvia in the period between 1940 and 2010.
+Karogs ("Flag") was a monthly literary magazine which was published in Latvia in the period between 1940 and 2010.
 Published by the Soviet Latvian Writers’ Union during the Communist period it was a semi-official publication.

 History and profile

 Karogs was launched as a monthly publication in 1940 just after the occupation of Latvia by the Soviet Union.
 The first issue appeared in September 1940.
 Its publisher was the Soviet Latvian Writers’ Union.
-The magazine did not only featured articles on literature, but also on art, and socio-politics.
+The magazine not only featured articles on literature, but also on art, and socio-politics.
 However, during the first five years it focused only on literature and was the sole literary publication in Soviet Latvia.
 From its start in 1940 to the late 1980s it was the supporter of the Communist regime featuring the Soviet literary work.
 The magazine strictly followed the slogan of the Communist Party: "Art has only one goal: the building of Communism."

-Karogs was the first Latvian literary magazine which published the work by Latvian writer Ādolfs Erss in 1986.
-It folded in 2010.
+The first discussions on the Buddhist religious and philosophical ideas in Latvia were featured in Karogs in 1971.
+It was also the first Latvian literary magazine which published the work by Latvian writer Ādolfs Erss in 1986.
+Karogs folded in 2010.